 I’ve recently had quite a few people contact me and ask how my career as a make up artist began, so here is a little insight into my journey…

-I can’t believe how quickly the last 6 years have flown by.
-Particularly the last two.
-It’s true what they say, “time flies when you are having fun! “
+I can’t believe how quickly the years have flown by.
+I’ve now been qualified 10 years (June 2020 (It’s true what they say, “time flies when you are having fun! “

 From a young age I’ve always known that I wanted to pursue a career as a make-up artist.